 Accountant Kingston Smith’s Marketing Monitor report has examined the financial performance of branding and design consultancies alongside, digital, advertising, marketing and other sectors.

 Design business owners can get bogged down in running their studio, without thinking about the future, says Adam Fennelow, services director at the Design Business Association (DBA).
-He offers advice on how designers can figure out what they want to achieve.
+He offers advice on

 The non-partisan U.S. presidential election poster campaign from the Professional Association for Design (AIGA) looks to use “beautiful imagery” to encourage people to take an interest in politics.